wp-plugins/stock-ticker/readme.txt

 * Configure colours for unchanged quote, negative and positive changes
 * Both, global and widget settings provides easy colour picker for selecting all three colour values
 * Tooltip for ticker item display company name, stock volume and change percentage
-* Plugin uses jQuery to parse data from Yahoo Finance and render ticker content
+* Plugin uses native WordPress function to get and cache data from Yahoo Finance for predefined duration of time
 * No images, for stock indicators we uses WordPress dashicons
 * Ready to be translated to non-english languages

 For feature requests or help [send feedback](http://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use support forum on WordPress.

+= Known issues =
+Yahoo Finance does not provide quotes for `^DJI` nor `INDU` (Dow Jones Industrial Average) over YQL API calls, so we could not provide this symbol in Stock Ticker.

 = Shortcode =
 Use simple shortcode `[stock_ticker]` without any parameter in post or page, to display ticker with default (global) settings.